chairman's: Academician Yurii I. Shokin & Prof. Viktor M. Kovenya

 chairman's: Ph.D.
 Denis V. Esipov, Dmitrii L. Chubarov

 The Institute of Computational Technologies of SB RAS (ICT SB RAS) was founded in 1990 on the basis of the Main Production Computing Center of the Siberian Branch of the USSR Academy of Sciences, for the purpose of developing information science, mathematical modeling, computer science and modern information and computer technologies.
 Academician Yuri Shokin has become the organizer and first director of the Institute for more than 25 years.
-Today he is a scientific coordinator of the Institute.
+Today he is a Scientific Adviser of the Institute.
 The Institute has its branches in Krasnoyarsk, Kemerovo, Tomsk and Berdsk.

 The Institute’s major research interests include: